What Was a Section 21 Notice?

 4. How to Rent booklet not given

-You must give the current edition of the government's "How to Rent" guide at the start of the tenancy and again when a new edition is issued during the tenancy.
+The current edition of the government's "How to Rent" guide must be given at the start of the tenancy and again when a new edition is issued.
 Serving an out-of-date version counts as non-service.

 5. Notice period too short